HeartsBRL/hearts_vision/experiment/README.md

 string detector
 geometry_msgs/Point Point

 The score is a float in the range [0,1] with 1 being a perfect match.
-Scores below 0.5 are not published.
+Scores below a threshold are not published.
 The object-id is defined in config.json that also defines the raw query images that capture each objevct from a number of different aspects.

 The orb-detector can be tested stand-alone by running the following in separate terminals.
 The mock-image-raw script loads test images from file, mocking the Tiago camera.
 The percept client consumes the orb-detector output and displays the matched images.